Grow for Life is a social and therapeutic gardening charity, working throughout Bath and towns and villages across North East Somerset.

 The sessions also provide an opportunity to practice and improve social and communication skills.
 In addition, the programme has a significant role in restoring motivation, a sense of purpose and a feeling of belonging.

-Grow for Life sessions often act as a stepping stone from which trainees progress onto additional volunteering, work experience, study, paid work or other meaningful activity.
-Trainees progress into a range of sectors with some choosing to pursue horticultural opportunities whilst others pursue different areas of interest.
+Grow for Life sessions often act as a stepping stone from which gardeners progress onto additional volunteering, work experience, study, paid work or other meaningful activity.
+Gardeners progress into a range of sectors with some choosing to pursue horticultural opportunities whilst others pursue different areas of interest.

-Where trainees are keen to secure more work-focused gardening experience or gardening work, Grow for Life supports them to find relevant and suitable opportunities.
+Where our new gardeners are keen to secure more work-focused gardening experience or gardening work, Grow for Life supports them to find relevant and suitable opportunities.

 Grow for Life was started by Martin Geake and Ted Litchfield in 2015.
 The charity was founded on Christian principles and values which remain at the heart of the organisation’s ethos.

-However Grow for Life welcomes trainees from all faiths and no faith backgrounds.
+However Grow for Life welcomes new gardeners from all faiths and no faith backgrounds.